elixir-europe/human-data-maturity-model/index.markdown

                     <ol>
                         <li>Requirements being gathered for the technical infrastructure to support data processing.</li>
                         <li>Technical infrastructure plans to support data processing are drafted.</li>
-                        <li>Technical infrastructure for data processing are deployed at the Node level.</li>
+                        <li>Technical infrastructure for data processing is deployed at the Node level.</li>
-                        <li>Technical infrastructure for data processing are deployed, enforced, and open to opportunity and upgrade.</li>
+                        <li>Technical infrastructure for data processing is deployed, enforced, and open to opportunity and upgrade.</li>
                     </ol>
                 </td>
             </tr>
             <tr>
                 <td>Data Processing Organisational Interoperability</td>
-                <td>Physical infrastructure for data processing</td>
+                <td>Data Processing Capacity</td>
                 <td>Org</td>
                 <td>
                     <ol>
-                        <li>Physical hardware requirements being gathered to support the processing needs of the national human data network.</li>
+                        <li>Processing requirements being gathered to support the needs of the national human data network.</li>
                         <li>Processing needs have been drafted and planned to support the national human data network.
 Some hardware acquisition or contract negotiations with an external cloud provider may have occurred.</li>
                         <li>Current processing needs to support the national human data network have been met.</li>
                         <li>Current processing needs to support the national human data network have been met, are regularly reviewed and there is a plan for expansion or change as the Node advances.</li>